TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-it/launch_file.md

 ## Clean and Rebuild

-If needed, clean and rebuild your workspace with:
+If needed, clean and rebuild the workspace:

 ```Bash
 rm -rf build/ install/ log/